A Scientific, Neuro-Cognitive Approach to Correcting For Hearing Impairment

 The need for objective measurement of sound in the ear canal for hearing aid fitting is so important that Dr. Magilen developed and patented unique instrumentation.
 This is only one of the ways in which Dr. Magilen goes to extraordinary lengths to provide the best possible fit.

-In order to provide the client with a "realistic expectation" of their optimal hearing experience, Dr. Magilen first demonstrates the optimum settings for a variety of environments using a broad range of voices and listening situations.
+In order to provide the client with a “realistic expectation” of their optimal hearing experience, our Hearing Engineering specialists first demonstrates the optimum settings for a variety of environments using a broad range of voices and listening situations.
 The goal is to provide the client with a concrete illustration of:

 Just as a sound engineer can tune his or her equipment for concert hall performances or a studio recording, today’s digital hearing aids can be precisely tuned and optimized for the client’s specific needs.